FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Federated Learning on Heterogeneous Devices

-\textbf{Hybrid Network Architecture.} Since the low-rank factorized network is an approximation of the original network, where $UV^\top$ is geometrically close to the unfactorized weight $W$, an approximation error will be introduced when factorizing each layer.
-This approximation errors in the early layers can be accumulated and propagated to the later layers, which will significantly impact on the model accuracy~\cite{wang2021pufferfish}.
+\textbf{Hybrid Network Architecture.} Since the low-rank factorized network is an approximation of the original network, an approximation error will be introduced when factorizing each layer.
+Approximation errors in the early layers can be accumulated and propagated to the later layers, which will significantly impact the model accuracy~\cite{wang2021pufferfish}.
 A straightforward idea is to only factorize the later layers to preserve the final model accuracy.
-Moreover, especially for CNNs, the number of parameters in later layers dominates the entire network size, \eg, the last $3$ bottleneck residual blocks of ResNet-50 contains up to $\sim 60\%$ of the entire model parameters.
+Moreover, especially for CNNs, the number of parameters in later layers dominates the entire network size, \eg, the last $3$ bottleneck residual blocks of ResNet-50 contains $\sim 60\%$ of the entire model parameters.
 Thus, factorizing the later layers does not sacrifice the model compression rate.
-To achieve this goal, we implement a hybrid network architecture to control the first $\rho$ layers are not factorized, \ie, $\{W_1,W_2,\ldots,W_{\rho},U_{\rho+1}, V^\top_{\rho+1},\ldots, U_L, V^\top_L\}$.
-We treat $\rho$ as a hyper-parameter that balances the model compression ratio and the final model accuracy.
-Here, every model is a hybrid network architecture with the tuned values of $\rho$.
+To achieve this goal, we utilize the hybrid $[\rho,L,\gamma]$ network architecture, \ie, $\w^\gamma=\{W_1,W_2,\ldots,W_{\rho},U_{\rho+1}, V^\top_{\rho+1},\ldots, U_L, V^\top_L\}$, where $\rho$ denotes the number of layers are \textit{not} factorized, $L$ is the total number of layers, and $\gamma = rank(U_\ell V^\top_\ell)/rank(W_\ell)$ for all $\ell\in \{\rho+1, \cdots, L\}$.
+We remark that $\rho$ serves as a hyper-parameter that balances the model compression ratio and the final model accuracy.

-\textbf{Initialization and Regularization of Factorized Layers.} As illustrated in~\cite{khodak2020initialization}, to improve the performance, the low-rank model initialized with spectral initialization(SI) should be regularized with Frobenius decay(FD).
-The Frobenius decay penalty on matrices $U$,$V^{\top}$ is $\frac{\lambda}{2} \left\|UV^{\tp}\right\|^2_F$ where $\lambda$ is the coefficient of regularization which controls the strength of the penalty.
-Since the spectral initialization is naturally implemented on the model distribution process (by using SVD to decompose the model), we replace the weight decay with Frobenius decay for local training.
+\textbf{Initialization and Regularization of Factorized Layers.} As illustrated in~\cite{khodak2020initialization}, the performance of the low-rank models can be improved through initializing with spectral initialization (SI) and regularizing with Frobenius decay (FD).
+The Frobenius decay penalty on matrices $U$, $V^{\top}$ is $\frac{\lambda}{2} \left\|UV^{\tp}\right\|^2_F$ where $\lambda$ is the coefficient of regularization which controls the strength of the penalty.
+Spectral initialization is naturally implemented during the FL model distribution process (by using the SVD to decompose the server model) and we use Frobenius decay for training the low-rank layers, so that the low-rank layers are appropriately initialized and regularized.